4.2. Safety outcomes

-Some medicines’ bioavailability changes during pregnancy, and some medicines cross the placental barrier (Pregnancy-Associated Changes in Pharmacokinetics: A Systematic Review, PLoS Med.
+Medicines vary with respect to their bioavailability during pregnancy, and their ability to cross the placental barrier (Pregnancy-Associated Changes in Pharmacokinetics: A Systematic Review, PLoS Med.
 2016;13(11):e1002160).
-Clinically, decisions regarding medicine safety in pregnancy have to balance the benefits of treatment for the mother (and, indirectly, for the foetus) against potential risks to the unborn child.
+Clinically, decisions regarding safety in pregnancy depend on the balance between the benefits of treatment for the mother and the potential risks to the unborn child.
 There is often uncertainty about these risks because pregnant people rarely participate in pre-authorisation trials.
 Evidence regarding safety of medicines in pregnancy comes primarily from post-authorisation observational studies and prior to that, from animal studies.
 Increasingly, post-authorisation studies are relying on routinely collected data from large healthcare or claims databases.
-For these databases to yield valid results, multidisciplinary expert knowledge and tailored methodological approaches are required (Use of real-world evidence from healthcare utilization data to evaluate drug safety during pregnancy, Pharmacoepidemiol Drug Saf.
+For these data sources to yield valid results, multidisciplinary expert knowledge and tailored methodological approaches are required (Use of real-world evidence from healthcare utilization data to evaluate drug safety during pregnancy, Pharmacoepidemiol Drug Saf.
 2019;28(7):906-22).

-Impact of medicine use in pregnancy differs from the impact of use in breastfeeding: use of many teratogenic medicines may be incompatible with motherhood.
-When a medicine is harmful during breastfeeding, a benefit-risk decision needs to be made regarding whether or not to breastfeed; carefully time the medication intake vis-a-vis breastfeeding the infant; or discontinue it.
+Impact of medicine use in pregnancy differs from the impact of use in breastfeeding.
+Use of many teratogenic medicines may be incompatible with motherhood.
+When it comes to safety of a medicine during breastfeeding, a benefit-risk decision needs to be made regarding whether or not to breastfeed; carefully time medication intake vis-a-vis breastfeeding the infant; or discontinue it.
 It is not incompatible with motherhood.

-This Annex summarises methodological aspects relevant for study design and interpretation in the evaluation of medicine safety during pregnancy and breastfeeding.
+This Annex summarises methodological aspects relevant for study design and interpretation in the evaluation of medicines during pregnancy and breastfeeding, with some focus on safety.
 Pharmacoepidemiological studies in routinely collected clinical health records and claims data are discussed, as well as aspects relevant to these studies in other data sources.
-For considerations related to vaccine safety and effectiveness, please refer to Chapter 184.108.40.206.
 The safety of medicines during breastfeeding is a relatively recent topic and is discussed at the end of this Annex.

-As with any pharmacoepidemiological studies, thoughtful, hypothesis-driven, selection of outcomes is encouraged.
+As with any pharmacoepidemiological studies, thoughtful, evidence- and hypothesis-driven selection of outcomes is encouraged.
 In pregnancy research, outcomes of interest may vary by timing of exposure in pregnancy and hence, a good understanding of embryofoetal development is crucial.
 The basics of reproductive epidemiology and birth outcomes as well as basics of pregnancy-specific pharmacokinetics are covered systematically in the respective textbooks and reviews, see for example the chapter on reproductive epidemiology by Weinberg & Wilcox in Modern Epidemiology 4th ed.
 (T. Lash, T.J.
 VanderWeele, S. Haneuse, K. Rothman.
 Wolters Kluwer, 2020).
-Pregnancy is a unit with implications for health of two or more individuals – mother and child.
+Pregnancy is a unit with implications for health of two or more individuals.
 Reproductive epidemiology studies usually assess a set of pregnancy, maternal, embryo-foetal, birth, and/or neonatal outcomes.
-Units of observation therefore could be a parent, a pregnancy, an embryo/foetus, and/or a still- or liveborn child.
-These outcomes are on a continuum, and are dependent on each other.
-For example, a pregnancy that ends in an early loss typically will not be recognised when evaluating the risk of malformations, or well-controlled disease in the mother may lead to a healthier child.
+The unit of observation therefore could be a pregnant parent, a pregnancy, an embryo/foetus, and/or a still- or liveborn child.
+Pregnancy and birth outcomes are on a continuum and are dependent on each other.
+For example, a pregnancy that ends in an early loss typically will not be included in a study of evaluating the risk of malformations, or a well-controlled disease in the mother may lead to a healthier child.
 Teratogenic drugs generally produce a specific pattern of abnormalities, or a single malformation during a sensitive period of gestation.
 To detect a potential teratogen, all types of malformations may need to be assessed initially, bearing in mind not all malformations are immediately diagnosed at birth or even in the first year of life.
-In addition to malformations, a teratogen may manifest in multiple adverse reproductive outcomes including reduced fertility issues, pregnancy loss.
-This needs to be considered when choosing pregnancy outcomes to be evaluated in the study design.
+In addition to malformations, a teratogen may manifest in other adverse reproductive outcomes including reduced fertility, pregnancy loss.
+This needs to be considered when choosing a study design to evaluate pregnancy outcomes.

-Pregnancy research is unique in that, while exposure occurs in the mother and, through the mother, in the child, outcomes can occur at the maternal level (e.g., preeclampsia, urinary tract infection), at the pregnancy level (e.g., instrumental delivery), and at the infant level (e.g., small for gestational age, congenital malformations; one infant can have multiple congenital malformations).
+Pregnancy research is unique in that, while exposure occurs in the mother and, through the mother, in the child, outcomes can occur at the level of pregnant individual (e.g., death), pregnancy (e.g., preeclampsia, urinary tract infection), or foetus/infant (e.g., small for gestational age, congenital malformations; one infant can have multiple congenital malformations).
 One person can contribute several pregnancies to a given study; multi-foetal pregnancies result in more than one neonate.
 The unit of analysis needs to be specified for each analysis (see Table 1).
 Strategies to handle the potential mismatch between the number of exposed people and the number of observations that can develop the outcome include conducting analyses at the most granular level (e.g., including twins as separate units), assigning the worst outcome to multi-foetal pregnancies (e.g., if at least one foetus has a malformation, the pregnancy is considered to have resulted in a malformation) and including one pregnancy per person or one foetus per pregnancy.